bucketco/bucket-javascript-sdk/packages/tracking-sdk/README.md

 // }
 ```

-Each time a specific flag from `flags` is checked, a `track` event is emitted to Bucket.
+Each time a specific flag from `flags` is checked, a special `check` event is emitted to Bucket.
 This helps track all the uses of the flag throughout the application.
-The events can be manually invoked by using the `bucket.featureFlagEvent` method, though it is recommended that developers always pass around the instance of `flags` and always check the individual flags using that instance.
+The events can be manually sent by using the `bucket.featureFlagEvent` method, though it is recommended that developers always pass around the instance of `flags` and always check the individual flags using that instance.

 ### Zero PII